dayicklp/starter-hugo-academic/content/authors/admin/_index.md

 If someone offered me a good salary to do database research I would certainly do it, but if it was something unrelated to query optimization, I would probably turn it down.
 I am a person who loves knowledge and advocates freedom.
 I am very glad that you can see my home page.
 I hope we can get to know each other.

+You are welcome to contact me to brainstorm and grow happily together.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.